kvalenzuelaig/TinySpring/README.md

 The project consists of the framework itself and a simple example of a REST API that uses it.

 ## The Application
 The application's entry point is the `MyExampleApplication` class situated at the root package `cat.tecnocampus`, while the rest is in the `cat.tecnocampus.application` package.
+The main of the application just calls the framework, via the run method, to start the application passing a reference to `MyExampleApplication` class.

 #### Components
 The application is a @RestController (MyController) that uses a @Service (MyService), which in turn uses a @Component (MyOtherService).